ucloud/uai-sdk/examples/tensorflow/train/retrain/README.md

 Though it's not as good as training the full model, this is surprisingly effective for many applications, works with moderate amounts of training data (thousands, not millions of labeled images), and can be run in as little as thirty minutes on a laptop without a GPU.
 This tutorial will show you how to run the example script on your own images, and will explain some of the options you have to help control the training process.
 (text above from: https://www.tensorflow.org/hub/tutorials/image_retraining)

-This retrain example shows how to add new layers to an object-detection model for other classification problems and run the retraining task on UAI Platform.
+This retrain example shows how to add new layers to an object-classification model for other classification problems and run the retraining task on UAI Platform.
 The example is based on https://github.com/tensorflow/hub/tree/master/examples/image_retraining.
 The retrain code is identical to the source code: https://github.com/tensorflow/hub/blob/master/examples/image_retraining/retrain.py

 ## UAI-Train Platform
 The training procedure is not far different from the the tensorflow-hub example.
 We introduces how to run it on UAI-Train platform which might be more efficient and resource-saving than using your own PC.
-As stated, the UAI-Train is offline from Internet, so you need to cache the object-detection model to local machine.
+As stated, the UAI-Train platform has no access to Internet, so you need to cache the object-classification model to local machine.
 You are suggested to setup docker and uai-sdk environment as https://docs.ucloud.cn/ai/uai-train/guide/tensorflow, or just try to proceed locally with expectedly lower efficiency.

 ### Data Preparation